Lily Spencer-Churchill, Duchess of Marlborough: Second marriage

-Her second husband was George Charles Spencer-Churchill, 8th Duke of Marlborough (1844–1892), son of John Spencer-Churchill, 7th Duke of Marlborough and Frances Anne Spencer-Churchill, Duchess of Marlborough; they were married in New York City in New York City Hall by Mayor Abram Hewitt in May 1888.
-As a result of this marriage, she became the Duchess of Marlborough on June 29, 1888.
+Her second husband was George Spencer-Churchill, 8th Duke of Marlborough (1844–1892), son of John Spencer-Churchill, 7th Duke of Marlborough, and Frances Spencer-Churchill, Duchess of Marlborough; they were married in New York City in New York City Hall by Mayor Abram Hewitt in May 1888.
+As a result of this marriage, she became the Duchess of Marlborough on 29 June 1888.
 The inheritance she received from her first husband was used to restore Blenheim Palace in Woodstock, Oxfordshire.

 After the 1892 death of the 8th Duke and her subsequent remarriage, she sued her stepson, Charles Spencer-Churchill, 9th Duke of Marlborough, then married to Consuelo Vanderbilt, to retrieve the money spent on its restoration.

 Third marriage

 Her third husband was Lord William de la Poer Beresford (1847–1900), son of John Beresford, 4th Marquess of Waterford (1814-1866) and Christiana Leslie.
 As a result of this marriage, which took place on April 30, 1895, she became known as Lady William Beresford.
 Before his death on 30 December 1900, they were the parents of one child: